-The CIA collects, analyzes and disseminates intelligence in support of the overall U.S. government effort to combat terrorism.
-The CIA also shares information of this nature with friendly foreign governments.
+The CIA collects, analyzes, and disseminates intelligence in support of the overall U.S. government effort to combat terrorism.
+The Central Intelligence Agency also shares information of this nature with friendly foreign governments.

 Who decides when the CIA participates in covert actions and why?

 Covert actions are considered when the NSC (National Security Council) advises the president that U.S. policy objectives are not being fully realized by diplomatic measures and military action is deemed too extreme an option.
 Only the president can order a covert operation but once such a decision has been made, the various oversight committees of Congress must be notified.

 Executive Order 12333 of 1981 prohibits the CIA from engaging directly or indirectly in assassinations, with internal safeguards and Congressional oversight in place to assure compliance.

 On the contrary, the Central Intelligence Agency plays a crucial role in combating drug trafficking by supplying information to the Drug Enforcement Administration, State Department, and Federal Bureau of Investigation.

 Does the CIA act on its own initiative?